jonahwilliams/typewriter/README.md

 # Typewriter

-<b>Typewritter</b> is a Dart library for generating [codecs](https://www.dartlang.org/articles/libraries/converters-and-codecs), encoder/decoder pairs for serialization/deserialization.
+<b>Typewritter</b> is a Dart library for generating [codecs](https://www.dartlang.org/articles/libraries/converters-and-codecs), encoder/decoder pairs for serialization.
+Serialization code is repetitive and time consuming to write.
+Instead of using reflection/mirrors, Typewriter enables developers to generate configurable codecs automatically from Dart source code.

+The currently supported target languages are
+* JSON
+* XML (partial)
+* Yaml (planned)

 This library is currently under active development and is not stable enough for non-experimental use.

 ## Example Usage